 Watch cilantro (Chinese parsley) carefully - she bolts fast.
 Photo by jasmine&Roses under the Creative Commons Attribution License 2.0.

 And if your cilantro does bolt - you can always harvest coriander!
 Photo by yoppy under the Creative Commons Attribution License 2.0.

-To prevent bolting (bursting quickly into bloom), you’ll have to pinch the flower buds down deep—don’t be afraid to take off several sets of leaves with it—and use them, of course.
+To prevent bolting (bursting quickly into bloom), you’ll have to pinch the flower buds down deep.
+Don’t be afraid to take off several sets of leaves with it—and use them, of course.
 Cilantro is ready for harvest after 45 days or so.
-But harvest the leaves before the plant bolts or the taste may turn unpleasant.
+But harvest the leaves before the plant bolts, or the taste may turn unpleasant.
 Take leaves as you need them for culinary dishes all season long.
-Cilantro is used in many meat and Mexican dishes, as well as soups, chutneys and curries.
+Cilantro is used in many meat and Mexican dishes, as well as soups, chutneys, and curries.

 Sometimes the worst happens and your cilantro bolts well before you’re done harvesting.
 If so, never fear; your herb collection has only gotten bigger.
-After cilantro blooms its white or pink blossoms, the seed that appears is the spice coriander!
+After cilantro produces its white or pink blossoms, the seed that appears is the spice coriander.
 Coriander seeds have a nutty flavor that’s been described as sweet and spicy at the same time.
 Aside from its use as a culinary spice, coriander is also chewed as a breath freshener.
 It’s said to work wonders after one has eaten garlic.